 Stories of Stockbridge: Sherwood Family Ties

-As part of Berkshire Theatre’s 90th anniversary season, BTG is proud to present The Petrified Forest by Robert E. Sherwood.
-Berkshire Theatre and the Sherwood family have a long history together.
-Throughout the decades, three of Sherwood’s plays have been produced on the Fitzpatrick Main Stage (formerly the Berkshire Playhouse).
+Berkshire Theatre Group and the Sherwood family have a long history together.
+Throughout the decades, three of Sherwood’s plays have been produced at The Playhouse.
 Robert Sherwood grew up in a family of five siblings who enjoyed summers in Stockbridge with their mother and aunt who were both fine art painters.
 His brother, Philip Sherwood, saved copies of each one of Robert Sherwood’s plays.
 Robert Sherwood’s two sisters also had ties to the theatre.
-Cynthia Sherwood performed in a number of plays at the Playhouse including starring alongside Ethel Barrymore in Déclassé.
+Cynthia Sherwood performed in a number of plays at The Playhouse including starring alongside Ethel Barrymore in Déclassé.
 Rosamond “Ros” Sherwood, an artist and piano player herself, served as a member of the BTF Board of Directors for 36 years from 1953 until 1989.
 She also housed actors in her home, known as Strawberry Hill, where she lived year-round on Yale Hill Road.

 Berkshire Theatre’s Archivist sat down with Philip Sherwood’s granddaughter, Ramelle Pulitzer, at her home that is the cottage where the Sherwood siblings visited over many a summer in Stockbridge.